-We are clear that sexual violence and sexual harassment are not acceptable, will never be tolerated and are not an inevitable part of growing up.
+We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and are not an inevitable part of growing up.
 We will always challenge behaviour or language that seeks to normalise sexual harassment or violence in school.
 Sanctions will be applied in accordance with our Behaviour Policy.

-This policy has been developed in line with the Department for Education's sexual violence and sexual harassment between children in schools and colleges (September 2021) guidance document.
+This policy has been developed in line with the Department for Education's Sexual Violence and Sexual Harassment between children in schools and colleges (September 2021) guidance document.
 The policy and procedures outlined below should be considered alongside the school Child Protection Policy and relevant published government guidance.